 The cost of attendance (COA) represents the estimated amount it will cost the student to go to school for an academic year.
 The Financial Aid Office uses the COA to determine the amount of financial aid for which the student is eligible.
-The components of the COA are reviewed annually using current institutional costs and Living Expense Budget Information published by the College Board as a reference.
+The components of the COA are reviewed annually by reference to current tuition and fee costs and living expense budget information published by the College Board and/or similar agencies independent of the institution.
 The Financial Aid Office, once it awards financial aid, will send students a financial aid offer that will include details of the costs of attendance used to determine eligibility for the academic year.